LLM4AD: Large Language Models for Autonomous Driving -- Concept, Review, Benchmark, Experiments, and Future Trends: Concept of LLM4AD

 \subsection{History Memory and Memory Module}

-The memory module stores profiles from various users to enhance driving experiences for all users.
-Whenever a human user utilizes the LLM4AD system, the system logs the relevant historical interactions $H$ associated with that user.
-Subsequently, the historical data for the current human user is transmitted to LLMs as input.
-This particular history interaction $H$ serves as a reference point for the preferences of the current users, therefore guiding the system to improve user experience.
-After each trip, the interaction data will be updated in the corresponding profile in the memory module.
-The specifics of the interaction data vary for each system and will be elaborated in their respective sections.
+The memory module stores user profiles to enhance the driving experience.
+Whenever a human utilizes the LLM4AD system, relevant historical interactions $H$ associated with that user are logged.
+Subsequently, this historical data is transmitted to the LLMs as input, serving as a reference point for user preferences and guiding the system to improve the user experience.
+Interaction data is updated in the corresponding profile within the memory module after each trip.